ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     ![TOTP form filled for the new mgrsys user](images/g008/new_user_totp_screen.webp "TOTP form filled for the new mgrsys user")

     > [!WARNING]
-    > Remember not to ever share TOTP codes at all!
+    > Remember to never share TOTP codes at all!

 4. With the TOTP set up correctly, you can try to log with your new `mgrsys` user in the Proxmox VE web console: